Born: 21 (other sources: 12) April 1914, Bushey Heath, Hertfordshire, UK. A.k.a. Gil Taylor.

 1972

-The Deadly Trackers/Riata [Barry Shear (replaced Samuel Fuller)] c; worked as ph with dir Fuller; ph: Gabriel Torres
+The Deadly Trackers/Riata [Barry Shear (replaced Samuel Fuller)] c; worked as ph with dir S. Fuller; ph: Gabriel Torres

 1973